zoekirsh/ruby-enumerables-hash-practice-emoticon-translator-lab-sfo01-seng-ft-111620/README.md

 secretary of the treasury: Jacob Lew
 ```

-When Ruby loads the the YAML file above, the list of position titles and names
+When Ruby loads the YAML file above, the list of position titles and names
 would become a hash of keys and values:

 ```ruby